Ryegrass heading dates & using them on farm

 Heading date describes when a grass cultivar has 50% of tillers with seed heads emerged in spring.
 It is also known as ‘ear emergence date’, (see photo below).

-Day 0 is based on traditional cultivars such as Nui, which typically heads around 22 October in Canterbury.
+Day 0 is based on traditional cultivars such as Nui, which typically heads around the 22nd of October in Canterbury.
 But this can vary by 2-3 weeks from year to year.
 A cold early spring delays heading, whereas a warm spring can bring it on earlier.

 A +14 day heading date means a cultivar will a produce seed head 14 days later than Nui (Day 0).